InflectionIT/OpenToExcel/README.md

 # OpenToExcel

 PowerShell script to extract request form answers from Open/Flow to Excel sheet.
-Created for Lane Powell